danidb/sdcnd-simulator-autopilot/README.md

 ### Image pre-processing
 A very simple pre-processing pipeline is applied to each image.

+1. CLAHE is applied to the RGB image.
+2. The image is cropped, to exclude as much of the background as possible, and the hood of the vehicle.
+3. The image is resized to 60 x 60.
+4. The image is converted to YUV color space.

 ### Model Architecture
 Briefly, the architecture applied here is defined in `model_definition.py` and is implemented with Keras.
 It is based on the architecture used by NVidia to successfully pilot a vehicle in the publication 'End to End Learnig for Self Driving Cars' **[1]**.
 On the development machine (see below) the model performs extremely quickly, and training is rapid.
 The model implemented here is somewhat smaller than that of the original authors, and includes additional facilities for preventing overfitting - deemed necessary due to the limied available training environment.
 The diagram below illustrates the modified architecture applied here.
 Of note, the the third 5x5 convolution of the NVidia network is changed to a 3x3 convolution.
 To save resources, image input to the network are pre-processed more extensively, and are resized to be smaller than those used in the NVidia model.